NicolasFlamel1/Ledger-MimbleWimble-Coin/docs/MimbleWimble Coin/tutorial.md

 	<img alt="MimbleWimble Coin Web Wallet Hardware Wallet In List" src="images/how_to_view_your_mimblewimble_coin_balance_1.png">
 </p>

-2. Once the hardware wallet has finished syncing, its MimbleWimble Coin balance will be displayed in the balance section.
+2. Once the hardware wallet has finished syncing, its MimbleWimble Coin balance will be displayed in the Balance section.
 <p align="center">
 	<img alt="MimbleWimble Coin Web Wallet Balance Section" src="images/how_to_view_your_mimblewimble_coin_balance_2.png">
 </p>